Slamy/CDi_MiSTer/README.md

 * "Brain Dead 13" having no video during intro.
 And hangs afterwards.
     * The decoding and playback does occur but mv_show() is not done?
 * "The Secret of Nimh" (Philips Edition) has the wrong frame rate?
 Sometimes?
-* "The Secret of Nimh" (VCD) doesn't play
-    * Huffman decoding in state 14 takes too long
 * Slow motion with VCDs is behaving incorrect
 * Leaving the cake Puzzle in 7th Guest freezes (everytime?)
-* Weird shifted graphics with "David and Goliath"
 * VCD resolution for white book
 * Sound bugs on the police procedures disk?
 * Find a better solution for reducing CPU speed